 I am not generalizing things here.
-Many factors affect coffee quality such as land elevation, climatic conditions, cultural practices and variety.
-Maybe, the coffee I had, failed on other aspects.
+Many factors affect coffee quality such as land elevation, climatic conditions, cultural practices, and variety.
+Maybe, the coffee I had, failed in other aspects.

 Going back from the beginning.
 Who was eating the coffee berries?

 When I visited the farm, I found coffee beans on the ground.
 They were in groups that were clumped together by mud or something.
 It seemed someone was hungry enough to feed on coffee berries.

 It turned out, civet cat, which is locally known as alamid, was causing the incident.
 Eating berries which might have resulted in decreased coffee yield.
 The damage looked negligible.
 However, farmers, including my dad, were chasing them away.